sheryjebu/introduction-to-oop/JavaScript/activity_3.md

 ```

-- Run your console application.
+- Run your application.
 You should see the following output to your console.

 ```